henryliang2/color-cluster/README.md

 ## Color Cluster
-## Color Cluster
 This tool extracts the dominant colors of your image gallery and then sorts the images using machine-learning techniques.

 App hosted at [https://color-cluster.netlify.app](https://color-cluster.netlify.app/)

+The app currently limits the number of images you can upload to 30 images per analysis.

 ## Demonstration
 ![](public/demo.gif)